 The biopsy specimen is taken with a biopsy punch, which is an instrument that removes a sample of skin about the size and shape of a small pencil eraser, after anesthetizing the local area.
 One or two biopsy specimens are taken, and ideally are examined after sectioning the skin samples both horizontally and vertically.

 Clinical evaluation of the scalp is also important.
 Symptoms of itching, burning, pain, or tenderness usually signal ongoing activity.
 Signs of scalp inflammation include redness, scaling, and pustules.
 However, in some active cases there are few symptoms or signs and only the scalp biopsy demonstrates the active inflammation.
 The overall extent and pattern of hair loss is noted and, together with the biopsy findings, these enable the dermatologist to diagnose the specific cicatricial alopecia present.
 A hair pull test is performed to identify areas of active disease in which follicles are easily pulled out.
-The pulled hairs are mounted on a slide and the hair bulbs are viewed with a microscope to determine how many are growing (anagen) hairs and how many are resting (telogen) hairs.
+The pulled hairs are mounted on a slide and the hair bulbs are viewed under low power with a light microscope to determine how many are growing (anagen) hairs and how many are resting (telogen) hairs.
+Normally, only telogen hairs pull out easily; in contrast, in sites of active scarring alopecia, growing hairs may also pull out easily.
 In addition, if pustules are present, cultures may be performed to identify which microbes, if any, may be contributing to the inflammation.
 A thorough evaluation that includes all of these parameters is important in diagnosing a cicatricial alopecia and in identifying features in individual patients that will help the selection of therapy.

 Evaluation should be done by a dermatologist with a special interest or expertise in scalp and hair disorders, and who is familiar with current diagnostic methods and therapies.